vinaysharma0/Amazon/README.md

 # Amazon
 This is a Web Designing Project .
-I have design a same webpage like amazon.
+I have designed a same webpage like amazon.